socnetv/app/docs/roadmaps/roadmap_ws18_signed_network_analysis.md

       (`kernel_prominence_v4.cpp`), reporting (`graph_reports.cpp`), `graph_centrality.cpp`
       dispatch, layout-by-prominence (`graph_layouts_basic.cpp` — PN's values can be negative, same open framing question already flagged for Distance/Diameter under P2 applies here too).
+- [ ] **GUI "What's This"/tooltip text for PN**, not just the doc-comment Meaning section — plain- language framing to carry over: *"it is worse to receive a negative tie from someone who is highly popular (receives a lot of positive ties) than from someone who is marginalized;
+      receiving a negative tie from someone who is universally disliked might even be interpreted as a positive indicator in structural dynamics."* This is the intuition for why PN weights a negative tie by the sender's own positive standing, not just a flat penalty - worth landing in the dialog's What's This help and/or its tooltip, not just this roadmap doc or the source comment.
 - [ ] **New `--interactive-script` command(s)** (WS12) for both measures, following WS12's Command
       naming direction (name/shape after the equivalent operation in an established SNA scripting ecosystem where one clearly exists) — every new algorithm added from here on needs this, not